-- 21. Check Voltage At Relay Module.
-Fuse F4 remains removed from the relay module.
-Prepare to make a voltage measurement at the relay module. - a.
-Turn the ECS to OFF/RESET and then to START. - b.
+Fuse "F4" remains removed from the relay module.
+Prepare to make a voltage measurement at the relay module.

+- a.
+Turn the ECS to OFF/RESET and then turn the ECS to START. - b.
 At the relay module, measure the voltage from RM-19 to the B- terminal.

-Expected Result: The voltage should be ± 2.0 DCV of the system voltage previously measured in 3.
+Expected Result: The voltage should be \pm 2.0 DCV of the system voltage that was previously measured in 3.

 - OK The voltage is correct.
-A wire or a component between RM-19 of the relay module and the air shutoff solenoid is shorted to battery positive (B+).
+A wire or a component that is located between RM-19 of the relay module and the air shutoff solenoid is shorted to the battery (B+).
 Repair the circuit.
-See the "Main Chassis Wiring Diagram" in Testing and Adjusting, "Schematics & Wiring Diagrams".
-STOP. - Not OK The voltage is high.
-Proceed to 22. - 22.
-Check ASR.
-Fuse "F4" remains removed from the relay module. - a.
-Remove fuse F3 from the relay module. - b.
+See the "Generator Set Wiring Diagram" in the Testing And Adjusting, "Schematics & Wiring Diagrams".
+STOP. - NOT OK The voltage is high.
+Proceed to 17.

+17. Check the ASR.

+Fuse "F4" remains removed from the relay module.

+- a.
+Remove fuse "F3" from the relay module. - b.
 Turn the ECS to OFF/RESET. - c.
 Make sure that "K6" is not shown on the lower GSC display.
-If "K6" is showing, make sure that no other faults are active. - d.
+(If "K6" is showing, make sure that no other diagnostic codes are active.) - d.
 At the relay module, measure the resistance from RM-5 to RM-19.
-A measurement of less than 100 ohms indicates the air shutoff relay is shorted.
+A measurement of less than 100 ohms indicates that the air shutoff relay is shorted.

-Expected Result: The resistance should be greater than 10k ohms.
+Expected Result: The resistance should be greater than 10000 ohms.

-- OK Resistance is greater than 10k ohms.
-Check for a short from battery positive (B+) to RM-19 of the relay module.
+- OK Resistance is greater than 10000 ohms.
+Check for a short from the battery (B+) to RM-19 of the relay module.
 Repair the shorted wiring.
 If the short is internal to the relay module, replace the relay module.
-See Testing and Adjusting, "Relay Module - Replace".
-STOP. - Not OK Resistance is less than 100 ohms.
+See Testing And Adjusting, "Relay Module -Replace".
+STOP. - NOT OK Resistance is less than 100 ohms.
 The short is internal to the relay module.
 Replace the relay module.
-See Testing and Adjusting, "Relay Module - Replace".
+See Testing And Adjusting, "Relay Module - Replace".
 STOP.